Table of Contents

 Most jewelers will eventually need to transfer the images from the memory card to their computer for post-production.
 Depending on the number of files that need to be transferred, this could be a timely process, taking from minutes to hours.
 Reduce the time taken for the transfer process by investing in an external card reader with USB 3.0 or an SD card with a high-speed capacity.
 Any SD card with speeds of over 80mb/s will suffice.

 Post-production is usually the most time-consuming phase of the jewelry photography process.
-The jeweler/photographer has to go through each individual image and realign, crop to a white background, correct colours and remove blemishes (just to name a few).
+The jeweler/photographer has to go through each image and realign, crop to a white background, correct colors and remove blemishes (just to name a few).
 You can read our full jewelry retouching guide here.

-Otherwise, the more popular option to outsource the post-production to a company that specialises in jewelry image retouching.
+Otherwise, the more popular option is to outsource the post-production to a company that specializes in jewelry image retouching.
 Here at Picup Media, we can retouch any image for you for $5 with a turnaround of 72 hours.
 To get started with your free trial, simply click the button below.